AviMualem/Distributed-Sagas-Defined/README.md

 # Distributed-Sagas-Defined
-This is where the distributed magic happens.  :scream: :scream: :scream:
+:scream: This is where the distributed magic happens.  :scream:

 This repository contains implementaion for a generic saga execution coordinator written in TypeScript.